 Clergy

-The Rev. Jeanne Leinbach
+The Rev. Gabriel Lawrence

 The Rev. Patricia Rose

 Rev. Patricia is our clergyperson for Adult Formation and Outreach.
 She offers St. Paul’s many gifts, including her passion for formation and outreach inspired by the Gospel, her strong pastoral care skills, her collaborative nature, and her calm demeanor.
-I look forward to you meeting her.

 Music Staff